absurdiun/absml/README.md

 ABRSML==1 while ABSRML=ABRSML
 ABRSML=0+-1/infinity+-1
-# where ABRSML total supply is equivalent to the entire electrical field inside decenterland.crypto
+# where ABRSML total supply is equivalent to the entire electrical field inside decenterland.crypto which is inside the Ethereum Virtal Machine or EVM environment
 ABSRDML=ABSRDML.ABSRDML
 ABSRDML==ABSRDML